maxwellpower/mm-loadtest-shell/README.md

 aws_secret_access_key=YOUR_SECRET_KEY
 ```

-**Important**: If you don't have this file in your container, the script will prompt you to create one or provide environment variables for AWS access.
+**Important**: If you don't have this file in your container, the script will prompt you to create one.
 The `/mmlt/config` directory is used to persist this configuration.
 You can mount a local directory to persist these credentials across sessions:

 ```bash
 docker run --rm -dit -v $(pwd)/config:/mmlt/config --name mmlt ghcr.io/maxwellpower/mm-loadtest-shell